kpodoba/Priority_Queue/README.md

+Priority Queue Library

-Repository for a C++ project implementing a priority queue for elements with different priorities and supporting various data types.
+C++ library for managing priority queues with support for various data types.